Coupling technology to replace Elastomeric couplings.

-- No parts made from polymer or rubber so no degradation due to heat or UV radiation
+- No parts made from polymer or rubber so no degradation due to heat, UV radiation or compression.

 The elastomeric coupling has been an industry standard for a number of years for motion control, for engineers looking for a flexible coupling solution for high speed minimal misalignment applications.
 Industries that have the need for vibration control or work environments what contain moisture have traditionally used elastomeric couplings.

-The downside is it wasn’t able to handle angles much larger than 2° and the ability to handle torque is minimal.
-The Twin Spring coupling dual spring design allows for minimal windup, non-balanced maintenance free coupling solution with the positives of increased torque capacity and increased flexibility even at speed which ideal for motion control for servo motors.
+The downside is it only able to handle angles between 1/2° and 2° and the ability to handle torque is minimal.
+The Twin Spring coupling dual spring design allows for minimal windup, non-balanced maintenance free, flexible shaft coupling solution with the positives of increased torque capacity and increased flexibility even at speed which ideal for motion control for servo motors, conveyors, pumps etc.

 The Twin Spring coupling contains no internal components that require maintenance so we offer the positives of increased torque and misalignment in one coupling without the worry of maintenance.

 At low angle misalignment, Twin Spring coupling maintains its torsional rigidity and continues to do so as misalignment continues to increase due to the pivoting central ball bearing which allows torque to transfer through the coupling.